nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-13/resources/Trees.md

 ![PreOrder 03](images/DepthTraversal3.PNG)

-It's important to note a few things that are about to happen.
+It's important to note a few things that are about to happen:

-- The value of the `root` will output to the console
 - The program will look for both a `root.left` and a `root.right`.
 Both will return `null`, so it will end the execution of that method call
 - `D` will _pop_ off of the call stack and the `root` will be reassigned back to `B`
   - This is the heart of recursion: when we complete a function call, we pop it off the stack and are able to continue execution through the previous function call